drusellers/drusellers.github.io/_posts/2016-10-30-greenpipes.md

 {% gist drusellers/27c1834368ebd7fa6425b21912da8358 0_FluentValidationExtensionMethods.cs %}

 Like all things in MassTransit, the extensions to the core framework show up as extension methods.
-In this case GreenPipe's exposes some very low level functions that are pretty chatty and abstract.
-The recommended approach is to instead provide an extension method that papers over this complexity for your users.
-You can see this pattern in TopShelf, MassTransit and now GreenPipes used to a lot of benefit.
+In this case GreenPipes exposes some very low level functions that are pretty chatty and abstract.
+The recommended approach is to provide an extension method that papers over this complexity for your users.
+You can see this pattern in TopShelf, MassTransit and now GreenPipes.

 > This patten has been very helpful as a way for extension authors to ship new and interesting behavior without the core product having to make any changes.